WATson8059/BrNfj9JY/0UOT/Aj3QN/By9/cloud-native-development-best-practices_KbKFal_1747256938.md.md

 There is another database-independent alternative to generating sequences.
 One or multiple tables can be used to hold the identifier sequence counter.
 But it means trading write performance for database portability.

-While IDENTITY and SEQUENCES are transaction-less, using a database table mandate ACID, for synchronizing multiple concurrent id generation requests.
+for synchronizing multiple concurrent id generation requests.

 This is made possible by using row-level locking which comes at a higher cost than IDENTITY or SEQUENCE generators.